 Whether it’s for something sweet and creamy, or something salty and crunchy, we all know what it feels like to really crave something and to need it and obsess over it.

-And we’ve all heard about ways to combat different types of food cravings by distracting ourselves: clean the house, go for a walk, write about it in our journals, make sure to remove all tempting food from the house, or we’re told to just willpower our way through it.
+We’ve all heard about ways to combat different types of food cravings by distracting ourselves: clean the house, go for a walk, write about it in our cravings journal, make sure to remove all tempting food from the house, or we’re told to just willpower our way through it.

 But the psychology of cravings teaches us the problem with distracting ourselves from our food cravings is that it never allows us to look at our beliefs and emotions.
 We feel from the moment the food craving enters our consciousness to the moment we reach for and quickly devour that entire bag of chips.

 While trying to use our willpower may work for a brief moment, any attempt to distract ourselves cannot address the root cause – the actual reason for our food cravings.

 So, here are 3 Unique Insights that can guide you on how to stop food cravings in a new, more helpful way.

 For those who don’t have food cravings, it’s easy to think: “it’s all in your head.”
 Well, it just so happens that research suggests they’re quite right.
 It’s in our heads, and our brains in particular.
 There are three regions of the brain – the hippocampus, insula, and caudate nucleus – that appear to be activated during food-craving episodes.

 What’s most interesting, however, is that these are the areas of the brain responsible for memory and sensing pleasure.
 This makes perfect sense if you think about it, because when do you notice those intense food cravings coming up?
 For most of us, research says, cravings get intense when we’re stressed or anxious.

 Memory-related food cravings are indeed that: Our bodies are yearning for the good times and the good feelings of the memory that’s associated with a particular food.
 We feel compelled to relive an emotion, through food, which gave us some kind of relief.